-Determining the structure of an organic compound was a difficult and timeconsuming process in the 19th and early 20th centuries, but powerful techniques are now available that greatly simplify the problem.
-In this and the next chapter, we'll look at four such techniques-mass spectrometry (MS), infrared (IR) spectroscopy, ultraviolet spectroscopy (UV), and nuclear magnetic resonance spectroscopy (NMR)-and we'll see the kind of information that can be obtained from each.
+Sign in to OWL for Organic Chemistry at www.cengage.com/owl to view tutorials and simulations, develop problem-solving skills, and complete online homework assigned by your professor.
+Every time a reaction is run, the products must be identified, and every time a new compound is found in nature, its structure must be determined.
+Determining the structure of an organic compound was a difficult and timeconsuming process until the mid-20th century, but powerful techniques and specialized instruments are now routinely available to simplify the problem.
+In this and the next two chapters, we'll look at four such techniques-mass spectrometry (MS), infrared (IR) spectroscopy, ultraviolet spectroscopy (UV), and nuclear magnetic resonance spectroscopy (NMR)-and we'll see the kind of information that can be obtained from each.

 Mass spectrometry What is the size and formula?
 Infrared spectroscopy What functional groups are present?

-Ultraviolet spectroscopyIs a conjugated $\pi$ electron system present?Nuclear magneticWhat is the carbon-hydrogen framework?resonance spectroscopy $\pi$
+Ultraviolet spectroscopy Is a conjugated $\pi$ electron system present?
+Nuclear magnetic What is the carbon-hydrogen framework? resonance spectroscopy

+Why This Chapter?
 Finding the structures of new molecules, whether small ones synthesized in the laboratory or large proteins and nucleic acids found in living organisms, is central to progress in chemistry and biochemistry.
-We can only scratch the surface of structure determination in this book, but after reading this and the following chapter, you should have a good idea of the range of structural techniques available and of how and when each is used.
+We can only scratch the surface of structure determination in this book, but after reading this and the following two chapters, you should have a good idea of the range of structural techniques available and of how and when each is used.

-12.1 Mass Spectrometry of Small Molecules: Magnetic-Sector Instruments
+12.1 Mass Spectrometry of Small Molecules: Magnetic-Sector Instruments it's often possible to gain structural information about a molecule by measuring the masses of the fragments produced when molecules are broken apart.

 At its simplest, mass spectrometry (MS) is a technique for measuring the mass, and therefore the molecular weight (MW), of a molecule.
-In addition, it's often possible to gain structural information about a molecule by measuring the masses of the fragments produced when molecules are broken apart.
+In addition,